How Big Is The Root System Of A Magnolia Tree?

 Tree roots have always been a special concern for homeowners.
 And it’s not surprising because root systems can cause a lot of trouble, especially if we’re talking about a small yard.

-But this is not always true.
 Some large magnolia species can have a root system several times larger than the above-ground part.
-For a tree to have such roots, it needs to grow for many years under ideal conditions in the wild.
+For a tree to have such roots, it must grow for many years under ideal conditions in the wild.
 In an urban environment, this is hardly possible.

 On the other hand, young trees usually have smaller roots than the top part of the tree.
 This is because the tree first creates branches and leaves and only secondarily makes their equivalent in roots.